defjosiah/csv-merge/README.md

 column names wherever there is an angle bracket in the template.

-Generally, this output is run through "pandoc" with css in order to make it look pretty and output to a pdf.
+Generally, this output is run through "pandoc" with css in order to make it look pretty and output to a pdf. e.g.

+> $ python csv_merge.py | pandoc -c css/something.css -o combined.html

 I'm sure something similar exists, but this is simple, and effective.